infojunkie/fsim.js/README.md

   Usage: fsim /path/to/files

   Options:
-    -m, --minimum             minimum similarity rating between 0.0 and 1.0 (default: 0.7) -s, --separator           separator between similar sets (default: --) -c, --cache               use a per-directory cache of bigrams (default: no cache)
+    -r, --recursive           recurse into subdirectories (default: no recursion) -m, --minimum             minimum similarity rating between 0.0 and 1.0 (default: 0.7) -s, --separator           separator between similar sets (default: --) -c, --cache               use a per-directory cache of bigrams (default: no cache)